U.S. Coronavirus Testing Still Falls Short. How's Your State Doing?

 "I don't want anybody to just look at the number and say, we meet it and we're good to go," he says.
 "What this really is, is testing capacity in the context of having a really effective workforce of contact tracers."

-The targets are floors not goals
+The targets are floors, not goals

 States that have reached the estimated target should think of that as a starting point.